Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Introduction

 Ferromagnetism in correlated electron systems has long been a central topic in condensed matter physics.
-The ferromagnetically ordered (FM) states are often realized in realistic multiband systems, originating from the ferromagnetic exchange mechanisms such as Hund's coupling and double exchange.
-By contrast, it is not trivial whether the FM state can emerge in the Fermi-Hubbard model without explicit magnetic exchange interactions.
-In the weak-coupling regime, Slater-type ferromagnetism has been discussed, although its applicability is limited~\cite{slater1936ferromagnetism}.
+The ferromagnetically ordered (FM) states are often realized in realistic multiorbital systems, originating from ferromagnetic exchange mechanisms such as Hund's coupling and double exchange.
+By contrast, it remains unclear whether the FM state can emerge in the Fermi-Hubbard model without explicit magnetic exchange interactions.
+In the weak-coupling regime, the Stoner criterion~\cite{stoner1938collective,hubbard1963electron} and Slater-type ferromagnetism~\cite{slater1936ferromagnetism} have been discussed, although their applicability is limited.
 Flat-band ferromagnetism has also been studied as another route toward itinerant magnetism~\cite{mielke1991ferromagnetism,ferromagnetism1992tasaki}.
 However, few theoretical approaches are available in the strong-coupling regime, and systematic understanding remains limited.
 A prominent exception is Nagaoka ferromagnetism, which is rigorously established for the single-hole-doped SU($2$) Fermi-Hubbard model at half filling~\cite{nagaoka_1966}.
-Its extensions to finite hole doping, finite temperatures, and higher symmetries such as SU($N$) have been discussed by numerical calculations~\cite{obermeier_ferromagnetism_1997,zitzler_magnetism_2002,park_dynamical_2008,kamogawa_ferromagnetic_2019,fujii2025itinerant,samajdar_polaronic_2024,huang_2023,sharma2025nagaoka} as well as analytical studies~\cite{cazalilla_2009,katsura_2013,singh_divergence_2022,kim2024itinerant}.
-In our previous work~\cite{fujii2025itinerant}, by means of numerically reliable methods, we clarified that an FM state characterized by the generalized Nagaoka ferromagnetism emerges in the SU($3$) Fermi-Hubbard model when holes are doped away from one-third filling.
+Its extensions to finite hole doping, finite temperatures, and higher symmetries such as SU($N$) have been discussed by numerical calculations~\cite{obermeier_ferromagnetism_1997,zitzler_magnetism_2002,park_dynamical_2008,kamogawa_ferromagnetic_2019,fujii2025itinerant,samajdar_polaronic_2024,huang_2023,sharma2025nagaoka,jin2026flat} as well as analytical studies~\cite{cazalilla_2009,katsura_2013,singh_divergence_2022,kim2024itinerant}.
+In our previous work~\cite{fujii2025itinerant}, by means of reliable numerical methods, we clarified that an FM state characterized by the generalized Nagaoka ferromagnetism emerges in the SU($3$) Fermi-Hubbard model when holes are doped away from one-third filling.
 In general, for $N>2$, the internal flavor degrees of freedom introduce many competing configurations even at commensurate fillings~\cite{Sotnikov2014magntic}, and the kinetic-energy-driven mechanism underlying Nagaoka ferromagnetism does not directly carry over.
 It still remains unclear whether FM phases can emerge around commensurate fillings in SU($N$) systems beyond the Nagaoka mechanism.
 Therefore, detailed numerical investigations are essential for clarifying the ferromagnetic instability in the SU($N$) Fermi-Hubbard model.

 In this paper, we investigate the ferromagnetic instability in the $\mathrm{SU}(N)$ Fermi-Hubbard model on the hypercubic lattice, using dynamical mean field theory (DMFT)~\cite{metzner_correlated_1989,muller_hartmann_correlated_1989,georges_dynamical_1996}.
 In the $\mathrm{SU}(3)$ case, we demonstrate that, in addition to the well-known FM state, which is adiabatically connected to the generalized Nagaoka ferromagnetism, another FM phase emerges together with a spontaneous flavor-selective Mott state above one-third filling, where two of the three flavors are Mott insulating and the other is metallic.
 For the $\mathrm{SU}(4)$ case, six distinct types of FM states are realized away from the commensurate fillings.
 These results highlight how increasing the number of internal components qualitatively enriches the magnetic phase structure.
 The ferromagnetic instability in the SU($N$) Fermi-Hubbard model is also addressed.